Paul-Henri Spaak: Post-World War II domestic policies

 After the war, he was Minister of Foreign Affairs under the subsequent ministers Achille Van Acker and Camille Huysmans.
 He was twice appointed Prime Minister as well, first from 13 to 31 March 1946, the shortest government in Belgian history, and again from March 1947 to August 1949.
 During his last government, two important pieces of housing legislation were enacted.
 The De Taeye Act of 1948 organised fiscal rebates, credit facilities, and premiums for social dwellings built either on private or public initiative, while the Brunfaut Act of 1949 established a central budgeting organisation for governmental social housing policy, shifted the financial burden of infrastructural works to the state, and organised the financing of the two National Housing Societies.
+Under a law of 16th of June 1947 holiday duration was tripled for under 18 year olds, and doubled for those between the ages of 18 and 21.
+Holiday pay was also doubled for the first week by the law of August the 10th 1947.

-A bill on war damage, agreed in October 1947, stipulated that owners of homes damaged by the war and took their initiative to restore them were entitled to compensation.
+A bill on war damage, agreed upon in October 1947, stipulated that owners of homes damaged by the war and took the initiative to restore them were entitled to compensation.
 In 1948, voting rights for women were introduced.
 An Act providing for the establishment of works councils was promulgated in September 1948, while a school building fund was set up that same year "to supply the material needs of secondary education."
 Also in 1948, the multilateral school was introduced.